Bury draft Housing Strategy Consultation

 We are working hard to get the right approaches to meeting local housing needs, supporting housing aspirations, improving existing homes, building new homes, enabling more people to access a home that suits them at their stage in life, providing the right kind of support to help residents to live healthy lives in their community and improving neighbourhoods.

-Earlier this year, we commissioned Campbell Tickell Management Consultancy to help us develop a vision and housing strategy for the borough, which meets the needs of different sections of the population at different stages of their lives.
+Earlier in 2020, we commissioned Campbell Tickell Management Consultancy to help us develop a vision and housing strategy for the borough, which meets the needs of different sections of the population at different stages of their lives.

 The strategy will benefit all our residents; our focus is not only addressing housing need but, on the role that housing can play in meeting the economic, social and environmental aspirations of the borough, which is why it is important to widely consult on our priorities and how we intend to deliver them.
 It is increasingly becoming apparent that social and economic composition of areas varies greatly and fluctuates over time.
 Therefore the strategy will strive to have a sound understanding of the views of communities, which meet current needs and is flexible to respond to changing dynamics.